econ-ark/econ-ark-tools/Virtual/README.md

 PS.
 Since this username and password are publicly available on the net, you should make sure that you do not store sensitive personal information on the virtual machine.

+PPS.
+In case you are interested, everything needed to make the installer file is contained in the "ISO-maker" directory in Virutal/Machine